Cache Warming Strategies for Real-Time Rule Engines

 def _compute_rules_hash(rules: list[dict]) -> str:

-# Hash ONLY the rule content so successive warm cycles with identical
+# Hash ONLY rule content so identical rule sets yield identical digests.

 serialized = json.dumps(rules, sort_keys=True, separators=(",", ":"))